 They want to hire, buy from, and learn from an expert who specializes in THEM.

-When you can communicate your niche — exactly who you serve best — it makes it easy for others to see that they’re a great fit and it makes them want to pay attention to what you have to say.
+When you can communicate your niche — exactly who you serve best — it makes it easy for others to see that they’re a great fit.
+That clarity helps prospects identify as ideal clients, and it makes them want to pay attention to what you have to say.

 2. Know Your Big Result